runtimelabs-inc/.github/profile/README.md

 **Programmable Memory + Temporal Agent Runtime**

-Runtime Labs is building the temporal runtime layer for autonomous systems — transforming static calendars into programmable interfaces for agent planning, memory coordination, and time-based reasoning.
+Runtime Labs is building the runtime layer to ground agents in time and user context.
+We are also developing interfaces for transforming calendars into programmable and editable environment for scheduling agent planning, memory coordination, and time-based reasoning.

 ## Vision